 Juneau, nestled at the foot of Mount Juneau, is often called “a little San Francisco.”
 The residential community of Douglas, on Douglas Island, is south of Juneau and connected by a bridge.
 Neighboring residential areas around the airport, Mendenhall Valley and Auke Bay lie north of Juneau on the mainland.
 The Juneau area supports 35 churches, 2 high schools, 2 middle schools, 7 elementary schools, 2 charter/community schools, a University of Alaska Southeast campus, 3 municipal libraries and a state library.

-Juneau has several hotels and motels downtown and in the airport area including the Goldbelt Hotel Juneau and the Super 8 motel.
+Juneau has several hotels and motels downtown and in the airport area including the recently renovated Goldbelt Hotel Juneau.
 There are also numerous bed and breakfasts and an international hostel.
 More than 60 restaurants offer a wide variety of dining.
 There are shopping opportunitiesis in the downtown area and at suburban malls in the airport and Mendenhall Valley areas.
 There is full-service campsites at the Spruce Meadow RV Park and there are 2 USFS campgrounds north of Juneau accessible from the Glacier Highway/Juneau Veterans’ Memorial Highway: Mendenhall Lake Campground and Auke Village Campground.

 Take a walking tour of Juneau; maps available at the Visitor Center.

 Take the Goldbelt Mount Roberts Tramway, one of Juneau’s top attractions, to the 1,800-foot level of Mount Roberts.
 Observation platform with panoramic view of the city, harbor and surrounding mountains.
 The mountaintop complex includes a theater, restaurant, bar, gift shop, and access to alpine walking trails.